 Instead, with investments, I only put a certain percentage of my account into each asset, typically about 2% to 5% for individual investment stocks, and 10% to 20% for index ETFs.
 I pick a handful of index funds and determine what percentage of my account I will allocate to each fund.

 The more niche the index ETF, the less capital I give it.
 The more diversified the fund, the more capital I give it.
-For example, to a technology fund I may allocate 10% of my account, while an S&P 500 ETF may get 20%.
-An individual stock may only get 2% or 3% of the capital, for example.
+For example, to a technology fund I may allocate 10-15% of my account, while an S&P 500 ETF may get 30%.
+An individual stock may only get 2% to 5% of the capital, for example.

 If I’m buying index funds there’s very little risk of of any these investments going to zero.
 But at the same time, I want to spread out my capital in case anything were to happen, especially with individual stocks.